 Indeed, the fact that robo-signing is still ongoing offers powerful testimony to Ramirez’ argument.

 Now, it’s true we don’t live in a perfect world.
 We have 50 states with jurisdiction over servicing, for the most part, and 50 different personalities in the AG offices who would be in the lead of demanding accountability.
-As a senior Administration official put it to me, by settling on issues of foreclosure and servicing, which did its biggest damage in some states where the state partners include Republicans like Pam Bondi of Florida and Thomas Horne of Arizona, who haven’t shown much interest in real accountability, and focusing on issues of securitization, where all the action really takes place in Delaware and New York, with aggressive prosecutors (along with some big states with large pension funds like California and Illinois), there’s a better chance of getting some justice around these issues.
+As a senior Administration official put it to me, by settling on issues of foreclosure and servicing, which did its biggest damage in sand states where the state partners include Republicans like Pam Bondi of Florida and Thomas Horne of Arizona, who haven’t shown much interest in real accountability, and focusing on issues of securitization, where all the action really takes place in Delaware and New York, with aggressive prosecutors (along with some big states with large pension funds like California and Illinois), there’s a better chance of getting some justice around these issues.

 But there’s justice in the form of just compensation and there’s justice in the form of, well, what justice is always described as in a criminal context – deterrence.
 No financial penalty will do as much to prevent future conduct of this type as a senior executive being sent to jail.
 And the failure of having accountability on that level is like a festering wound at the heart of our politics.
 I’ll give Charles Ferguson the last word:

 So yes, it’s absurd, and rather disgusting.
 But it must also be said that President Obama is not alone in prostrating himself before the financial sector.
-Congress is not better and neither are Obama’s likely opponents in the Presidential race.
+Congress is no better, and neither are Obama’s likely opponents in the presidential race.
 Newt Gingrich screamed about government interference while he was being paid $1.6 million by Freddie Mac’s chief lobbyist for “conservative outreach.”
 In Mitt Romney, we have someone who thinks it’s perfectly OK to have a tax rate of 14 percent on over $20 million per year in unearned income, and who wants to increase taxes on the poor while reducing them further for the wealthy.
 Unfortunately, the power of financial sector money has by now produced a pervasive, bipartisan systemic disease in American politics, of which the president’s recent speech is merely one example among many.